 Following the success of ISH Secondary, ISH Primary was founded at a different location in The Hague and similarly to the Secondary school grew in numbers very quickly and both schools became very popular.
 With this growth plans came afoot to build a purpose built campus for both schools.
 Kijkduin was chosen and the project, with support from the Municipality of The Hague, the Ministry of Education and Shell began and was completed and ready for use in January 2007.

 ISH is part of the Rijnlands Lyceum which consists of six schools based in and around The Hague.
 RLW is the oldest of the schools and there are two other Dutch schools, Rijnlands Lyceum Sassenheim (RLS) and Rijnlands Lyceum Oegstgeest (RLO), the latter having an international section offering International Baccalaureate (IB), Middle Years Programme (MYP) and Diploma Programme (DP).
 In addition, there is also the Eerste Nederlandse Montessori School (ENMS) in The Hague, to which the Primary School is affiliated for legal functioning.
 And, in 2012 the European School of The Hague (ESH) opened; a project in conjunction with the EU and the Municipality of The Hague to cater for the European organisations based in The Hague (Europol, EuroJust and the European Patent Office (EPO).
 ISH Primary and Secondary can be classified as semi-private schools, in that being a Dutch School we receive government subsidies per child as well as parental contribution that is similar to that of the subsidy.
 ISH is part of a group of Dutch Schools that are called Dutch International Primary Schools (DIPS) and Dutch International Secondary Schools (DISS), which act as a collaborative body to work on key educational items from the Ministry of Education, professional development and inspection.
-ISH Primary and Secondary are collectively at 1,500 students and will look to expand the Kijkduin campus in the future.
+ISH Primary and Secondary are collectively about 2000 students and will look to continue to expand the Kijkduin campus in the future.